Personhood: Non-human animals

 In 1992, Switzerland amended its constitution to recognize animals as beings and not things.
 A decade later, Germany guaranteed rights to animals in a 2002 amendment to its constitution, becoming the first European Union member to do so.
 The New Zealand parliament included restrictions on the use of 'non-human hominids' in research or teaching when passing the Animal Welfare Act (1999).
 In 2007, the parliament of the Balearic Islands, an autonomous province of Spain, passed the world's first legislation granting legal rights to all great apes.

 In 2013, India's Ministry of Forests and Environment banned the importation or capture of cetaceans (whales and dolphins) for entertainment, exhibition, or interaction purposes, on the basis that "cetaceans in general are highly intelligent and sensitive" and that it "is morally unacceptable to keep them captive for entertainment."
 It noted that "various scientists" have argued they should be seen as "non-human persons" with commensurate rights, but did not take an official position on this, and indeed did not have the legal authority to do so.

 In 2014, a hybrid, zoo-born orangutan named Sandra was termed by the court in Argentina as a "non-human subject" in an unsuccessful habeas corpus case regarding the release of the orangutan from captivity at the Buenos Aires zoo.
-The status of the orangutan as a "non-human subject" needs to be clarified by the court.
-Court cases relevant to this orangutan are continuing in 2015.
+The status of the orangutan as a "non-human subject" needed to be clarified by the court.
+Court cases relevant to this orangutan were continuing in 2015.
 Finally, in 2019, Sandra was granted nonhuman personhood and freed from captivity to a Florida sanctuary.

 In 2015, for the first time, two chimpanzees, Hercules and Leo, were thought to be "legal persons", having been granted a writ of habeas corpus.
 This meant their detainer, Stony Brook University, had to provide a legally sufficient reason for their imprisonment.
 This view was rejected and the writ was reversed by the officiating judge shortly thereafter.

 Corporations

-Today, in statutory and corporate law, certain social constructs are legally considered persons.
+In statutory and corporate law, certain social constructs are legally considered persons.
 In many jurisdictions, some corporations and other organizations are considered juridical persons (a subtype of legal persons) with standing to own, possess, enter contracts, as well as to sue or be sued in court, or even to be indicted, in selected jurisdictions.
 This is known as legal or corporate personhood.

 In 1819, the US Supreme Court ruled in Dartmouth College v.
 Woodward, that corporations have the same rights as natural persons to enforce contracts.

 Environmental entities

+Since the new millennium, treating parts of nature like waterways as persons has become increasingly popular.